DrPayne25/Reading-Notes/301/class-01.md

 ## **Food for Thought**
 + Models any dependencies from left to right and inheritance from top (base class) to bottom (derived classes)
 + Experienced designers consider all (or most) of the alternative design solutions before settling on the final design model
++ a piece of the site such as a header.js or main.js